-The City previously identified 127 outfalls within the MS4 Boundary (4 major outfalls).
-The most recent MS4 map is provided as Figure 5 in Appendix A. The City will continue to implement a program to identify previously unknown outfalls to the MS4.
+The City previously identified 232 outfalls within the MS4 Boundary, four of which are considered major outfalls.
+The most recent MS4 outfall map is provided as Figure 6 in Appendix A. The City will continue to implement a program to identify previously unknown outfalls to the MS4.